gvwilson/thirdbit/fiction/maddy-roo/index.md

-She paused to take a deep breath, then squeezed through, turned on the flashlight the cleaner bot had given her, and tossed underhand across the room and out the other door.
+She paused to take a deep breath, then squeezed through, turned on the flashlight the cleaner bot had given her, and tossed it underhand across the room and out the other door.

 The tentacle had been waiting for her.
 As it slithered back to chase the light,
 Maddy slipped through the door and faced the panel beside the two levers.
-The instructions tucked into her father's sketchbook had been been very clear.
+The instructions tucked into her father's sketchbook had been been clear.
 It was too late for her to have doubts now.

 She pushed the key into the slot below panel and turned it.